BlueBrain/BioExplorer/ARCHITECTURE.md

 ## Motivation

 One of the keys towards seeing how the brain functions is representation of how the individual cells work.
 Specifically, the more morphologically precise the representation can be, the simpler it is for specialists in the organic field to approve cell structures; photograph reasonable rendering is accordingly significant.
-[Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) is a can intelligently perform high-quality and high-fidelity rendering of large neuroscience datasets.
+The Blue Brain BioExplorer is built as a plug-in of the [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) platform, that can intelligently perform high-quality and high-fidelity rendering of large neuroscience datasets.
 Thanks to its client/server architecture, [Blue Brain Brayns](https://github.com/BlueBrain/BioExplorer/tree/Brayns) can be run in the cloud as well as on a supercomputer, and stream the rendering to any browser, either in a web UI or a Jupyter notebook.
 The challenges of neuroscience are numerous, but in the context of visualization at the Blue Brain Project, four objectives have to be reached: Large data sets, large displays, rendering performance and image quality.

 ![___](./bioexplorer/pythonsdk/doc/source/images/bioexplorer_axis.png)